anuragunni/mpimatrixmultiplication/README.md

-# Matrix Multiplication USing MPI
+# Matrix Multiplication Using MPI